eonk/CrimeSciData/book.md

 Once you have all of this you would need to think about which of these survey questions and items make more sense for your research question.
 This is something where you will need to use your common sense but also your understanding of the literature in the topic.
 Criminologists and survey researchers spend a lot of time thinking about what is the best way of asking questions about topics or concepts of interest.
 They often debate and write about this.
 In data analysis measurement is key and is the process of systematically assigning numbers to objects and their properties, to facilitate the use of mathematics in studying and describing objects and their relationships.
 So, as part of your essay, you will need to consider what do researchers consider are good questions to measure, to tap into, the abstract concepts you are studying.

 There are many items in this survey that relate to this topic, but for purposes of continuing our illustration we are going to focus on the answers to question *QB10*.
 This question asks respondents to identify in what circumstances may be justified to have sexual intercourse without consent.
 The participants are read a list of items (e.g., "flirting before hand") and they can select various of them if so they wish.
+If you want to look the codebook again to see how *qb10_1* is measured, use this [link](https://www.dropbox.com/s/pvw2ipn45ygm6hm/ZA6695_cdb.pdf?dl=0) and go to page.384.

-\includegraphics[width=26.65in]{imgs/qb10a}
+\includegraphics[width=23.28in]{imgs/qb10a}

 What name is associated with this variable?
 Well you can see that depending on which thing they asked about, it might be `qb10_1`, `qb10_2`, `qb10_3`, etc etc!